myke-roly/picala/SUPABASE_SETUP.md

 - **"Network error"**: Make sure your Supabase project URL is correct and accessible.
 - **"User already registered"**: This means the email is already in use.
 Try signing in instead.
 - **"Email not confirmed"**: Check your email for a confirmation link, or disable email confirmation in Supabase settings.
+- **Deep links not working**: Make sure your app's URL scheme is properly configured in `app.json` and Supabase settings.

 ## Security Best Practices